-our ability to successfully commercialize and develop products and solutions that address customer needs;

-the pace of adoption of our products and our ability to obtain new customers in markets;

-the progress of our research and development programs and our ability to initiate or expand research programs;

-our ability to manage manufacturing and production costs, including purchase obligations, and litigation costs, including the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and the extent to which we engage in collaborations with partners and acquire other businesses or technologies.
+- · our ability to successfully commercialize and develop products and solutions that address customer needs; - · the pace of adoption of our products and our ability to obtain new customers in markets; - · the progress of our research and development programs and our ability to initiate or expand research programs; - our ability to manage manufacturing and production costs, including purchase obligations, and litigation costs, including the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and - · the extent to which we engage in collaborations with partners and acquire other businesses or technologies.

 If economic, financial, business, or other factors adversely affect our ability to fund our projected operating cash requirements, we may be required to obtain funding through traditional or alternative sources of financing.
 We cannot be certain that funds will be available on favorable terms, or at all.
 If we are required and unable to raise additional capital when desired, our business, operating results, and financial condition may be adversely affected.
+See our risk factor captioned "We are not cash flow positive and may not have sufficient cash to make required payments under the terms of our debt or fund our long-term planned operations" for more information.